binbashar/le-ref-architecture-doc/docs/user-guide/base-workflow/repo-le-tf-infra.md

 ## Steps
 !!! check "Terraform Workflow"
-    1. Make sure you've read and prepare your local development environment following the [Overview base-configurations](../base-configuration/overview.md) section.
+    1. Make sure you've read and prepared your local development environment following the [Overview base-configurations](../base-configuration/overview.md) section.
-    2. Depending in which Terraform Ref Architecture repo you are working please review and assure you meet all the [terraform aws pre-requisites](../base-configuration/repo-le-tf-infra-aws.md) or [terraform vault pre-requisites](../base-configuration/repo-le-tf-vault.md)
+    2. Depending in which Terraform Ref Architecture repo you are working, please review and assure you meet all the [terraform aws pre-requisites](../base-configuration/repo-le-tf-infra-aws.md) or [terraform vault pre-requisites](../base-configuration/repo-le-tf-vault.md)
         - [x] [Remote State](repo-le-tf-infra-aws-tf-state.md)